 A right-click on the icon will open a menu that allows you to easily start, stop and restart the server.
 There are also shortcuts to open the configuration file, configure user access, check the server log file and open the documentation.

 Configuring the Firewall

 The installer registers a service named mxODBC-Connect-Server.
-This will listen on localhost:6632 (plain) and localhost:6633 (SSL) by default, ie. the server will only accept connections from the local machine on ports 6632 and 6633.
+This will listen on TCP port localhost:6632 by default, i.e. the server will only accept connections from the local machine on port 6632.